 Introducing Confetti

-Confetti is a configuration language that blends the readability of Unix configuration files with the flexibility of S-expressions.
-It is minimalistic, untyped, and opinionated.
+Confetti is a configuration language that combines the readability of Unix configuration files with the flexibility of S-expressions.
+It is minimalistic, untyped, and unopinionated.
 Schema conformance is validated by the user application.

 Confetti does not compete with JSON or XML, it competes with INI.